 - Arbitrary Skepticism: Initially believes Kristoff to be insane because he starts interacting with rocks like they're people (and, as it turns out, they are magical rock-people), when he's a sentient, animated snowman.

-- Beauty = Goodness: He's adorable, especially compared to his Evil Counterpart Marshmallow.
+- Beauty Equals Goodness: He's adorable, especially compared to his Evil Counterpart Marshmallow.

 - Big "NO!": Screams this as he tries to stop Marshmallow from pursuing Anna and Kristoff.
 Unfortunately, his size means he's no match for the larger snowman.Olaf: This is not making much of a difference, isn't it?!

-- Butt-Monkey: He's subject to all kinds of slapstick and Amusing Injuries throughout the film.
+- Butt-Monkey: In the first film.
+He's subject to all kinds of slapstick and Amusing Injuries throughout.